Evri Delivery Driver Insurance

 1. Hire and Reward Insurance

 This is the cover many Evri drivers look for first, because it is designed for carrying other people’s goods in return for payment.
-It may form the core of an Evri insurance policy, but the exact level of cover, excess, and eligibility can vary by insurer.
+It may form the core of an Evri courier insurance policy, but the exact level of cover, excess, vehicle rules, mileage assumptions, delivery-platform rules, and eligibility can vary by insurer.
 If you’re delivering parcels as paid work, this is usually one of the first things to check.

 2. Public Liability Insurance

-This type of insurance isn’t always required, but it can be helpful for drivers who regularly visit customers’ homes or businesses.
+This type of insurance isn’t always required, but it can be helpful for drivers who regularly visit customers’ homes, flats, collection points, or business premises.
 Public Liability Insurance may cover claims if a member of the public is injured or their property is damaged in connection with your work.
 For example, that could include an accident while carrying a parcel to a door or manoeuvring around someone’s property.

 3. Goods in Transit Insurance

 This insurance relates to the parcels you’re carrying rather than just the vehicle itself.
 If items are lost, stolen, or damaged while in transit, Goods in Transit cover may help, depending on the cause of the loss and the policy terms.
-Some drivers like the extra reassurance, especially if they are carrying multiple parcels or higher-value items during a shift.
+Some Evri couriers consider it for extra reassurance, especially if they are carrying multiple parcels, leaving the vehicle during drops, or handling higher-value items during a shift.

 Do You Need Courier Insurance?

-Evri drivers are often responsible for arranging their own insurance, so it’s worth checking the details carefully before starting work.
-A standard private car policy is unlikely to cover parcel delivery for payment, because the vehicle is being used in a way that goes beyond normal personal motoring.
+Evri drivers are often responsible for arranging their own insurance, so it is worth checking the details carefully before starting work or changing the way you use your vehicle.
+A standard private car policy is unlikely to cover parcel delivery for payment, because the vehicle is being used for paid carriage of goods rather than normal personal motoring.

 Courier insurance, often including Hire and Reward cover, is designed for this kind of work.
-Without it, an insurer may reject a claim linked to deliveries, and you could find yourself in a difficult position after an accident, theft, or other problem that happens while you’re on the job.
+Without cover that matches Evri delivery use, an insurer may reject a claim linked to deliveries, and you could find yourself in a difficult position after an accident, theft, or other problem that happens while you’re on the job.

 Some insurers may offer extensions or combined policies that cover both personal use and courier work, while others may not.
-It helps to compare carefully and check how each policy describes permitted use, exclusions, excesses, and any limits on the kind of delivery work covered.
-Clear wording matters, especially if you use the same vehicle for both daily life and Evri rounds.
+It helps to compare carefully and check how each policy describes permitted use, exclusions, excesses, vehicle type, delivery app or parcel platform work, and any limits on the kind of delivery work covered.
+Clear wording matters, especially if you use the same vehicle for daily life, commuting, and Evri rounds.

 How to Find Delivery Insurance that Works for You

-you use your car for both personal use and work, it may be worth looking at a policy that can accommodate both.
+If you use your car for both personal use and Evri courier work, it may be worth looking at whether a policy can accommodate both.
 For some drivers that feels simpler than juggling separate arrangements, but it is still important to check exactly what is included.
 Some policies may cover social use and courier work together, while others may be narrower than they first appear.

 Tips for Keeping Insurance Costs Low